 top of page

-Inferior Vena Cava Eval
+Inferior Vena Cava Evaluation

-Physiologically on spontaneous ventilation, the diameter of the IVC decreases in response to inspiration when the negative intrathoracic pressure leads to an increase in RV filling from the systemic veins.
-The opposite happens with expiration.
-The diameter of the IVC and the percentage decrease in the diameter during inspiration correlate with RA pressure.
-Keep in mind that the IVC is commonly dilated and may not collapse in patients on ventilators, so its use to estimate RA pressure is not recommended.
+With the Inferior Vena Cava (IVC) view we can make estimations of the central venous pressure.
+In a spontaneous breathing patient the diameter of the IVC decreases in response to inspiration.
+This happens as a result of the negative intrathoracic pressure generated and leads to an increase in the RV filling from the systemic veins.
+The opposite happens with spontaneous expiration and the diameter of the IVC.
+The percentage decrease in the diameter of the IVC during inspiration correlate with right atrial (RA) pressures.

 Although FoCUS does not require you to make any measurement, we will take two measurements of the IVC since they correlate specifically with right atrial pressure.
 This pressure can then be used for determination of systolic pulmonary artery pressure using CWD (beyond FoCUS).
 In all likelihood you will be asked to determine if the CVP is high or not and low or not by visual estimation alone.